Bader-Almutlaq/Bike-Share-Analysis/README.md

 # Bike Share Data Analysis

-This project is part of the **Udacity Programming for Data Science with Python Nanodegree**.
 The goal of this project is to explore and analyze bike share data for three major cities in the United States: Chicago, New York City, and Washington, D.C.
 The analysis involves computing various descriptive statistics on the dataset provided for these cities, such as travel times, popular stations, and user demographics.

 ## Data Description